requirejs/requirejs/README.md

 ### Modifier Definition

-A modifier definition looks like a normal run() module definition, but:
+A modifier definition looks like a normal run.def() module definition, but:

 * run.modify() is used.
 * the target module's name is listed first in the run.modify() call.